CreativeInquiry/terrapattern-website/content/faq.md

 We suspect that most of the big players in the space of satellite imaging, such as Google, Microsoft, Digital Globe, Planet Labs, and others are exploring the opportunities afforded by machine learning&mdash;particularly in light of recent and significant advances in convolutional neural networks and other deep learning techniques.

 One of the main features which distinguishes the Terrapattern project is our emphasis on allowing our visitors to search, in an open-ended way, for *user-defined* ("out-of-set") categories.
-By contrast, most of the systems listed above are designed to locate and identify specific things-with-names, such as roads, trails, or crosswalks.
+By contrast, most of the systems listed in our [**reference**](reference.html) page are designed to locate and identify specific things-with-names, such as roads, trails, or crosswalks.
 We believe we are also among the first researchers to publish a trained model for satellite imagery.
 For more information, please see our [**about**](about.html) page.

 ---
 ### Why have you only offered three cities?